O2eg/db_converter/README.md

   <img src="doc/dbc_aux_modes.png">
 </p>

-In all deployment modes two parameters are mandatory:
+In all deployment modes, two parameters are mandatory:

-* `--db-name` - name of directory located in `packets`
+* `--db-name` - a name of directory located in `packets`

 * `--packet-name` - a name of one database or a comma-separated list of databases, or `ALL` to automatically substitute all databases listed in `db_converter.conf`